What is Substantially Gainful Employment for Purposes of TDIU?

 The inability to sustain substantially gainful employment is one of the eligibility requirements for getting a TDIU (total disability individual unemployability) finding.

-Marginal employment is not be considered substantially gainful employment.
+Marginal employment is not considered substantially gainful employment.
 What is “marginal employment”?
-There are two ways to determine whether a veteran’s employment is considered marginal, and not substantially gainful.
+There are two ways to determine whether a veteran’s employment is considered marginal or substantially gainful.

 One way to evaluate employment is to look at annual income for several years.
 Marginal employment is deemed to exist when a veteran’s earned annual income is below the amount established by the U.S. Department of Commerce, Bureau of the Census, as the poverty threshold.
 These thresholds are published every year.
-For 2017, the amounts were $12,752 for those under age 65, and $11,756 for those age 65 and over, and are higher for families with dependents.
-If you don’t know what your (or your spouse’s) annual income is, an Earnings Report can be requested from the Social Security Administration.
+For 2017, the amounts were $12,752 for those under age 65 and $11,756 for those age 65 and over, and are higher for families with dependents.
+If you don’t know your (or your spouse’s) annual income, an Earnings Report can be requested from the Social Security Administration.

 Do you think you or your veteran spouse may not have substantially gainful employment and may be eligible for TDIU benefits?
-Veterans Law Group has helped thousands of other veteran families just like yours and are happy to help.
+Veterans Law Group has helped thousands of other veteran families like yours and is happy to help.